 NOTE: You cannot have more than one 'Thumbnail Nav' gallery on a page!

-To show titles on images in the gallery and 'Fancybox', go to the 'File Manager', click the image, click properties, click 'None' next to 'Description', type your title in the window and click the tick when done, then close the properties window.
+To show a 'title and a description/sub title' on images in the gallery and 'Fancybox', go to the 'File Manager', right click the image, click properties, click 'None' next to 'Tags' and/or 'Description', type your text in the window and click the tick when done, then close the properties window.
 Remember to keep titles short and to the point, they will not look good on small devices.

 SEO & Accessibility (alt tag):